 Remove the cheesecake from the fridge and gently blowtorch the ring holding the cheesecake in place, making sure you do not burn the topping.
 Carefully slide off the ring, maintaining the form and shape of the cheesecake

-To plate, use a hot knife to slice the cheesecake into portions and garnish with the mixed berry compote and a slither of dried vanilla pod
+To plate, use a hot knife to slice the cheesecake into portions.
+Garnish with the mixed berry compote and a slither of dried vanilla pod

 1 vanilla pod, dried